-(a) The Regulations shall define the Customer Average volume of Waste Water on the basis of objective criteria and guidelines, charts and procedures with respect to (1) an Unmetered Contributor, and (2) a Metered Contributor for whom, for any reason, historic Water Company Meter Readings are not available for an Applicable Meter Reading Period.
+(a) The Regulations shall define the Customer Average volume of Wastewater on the basis of objective criteria and guidelines, charts and procedures with respect to (1) an Unmetered Contributor, and (2) a Metered Contributor for whom, for any reason, historic Water Company Meter Readings are not available for an Applicable Meter Reading Period.

-(b) The User Fee initially adopted herein has been adjusted to reflect the assumption that the average Contributor discharges as Waste Water 85% of Potable Water consumed during the Applicable Meter Reading Period.
-If a Contributor can demonstrate to the satisfaction of the Director that a lower percentage of Potable Water is discharged to the Sewerage System, the Regulations shall empower the Director to reduce the Waste Water Discharge in computing the User Fee by an appropriate amount.
-The Director shall maintain a current list of all reductions granted and the reasons supporting such reduction.
-No reduction will be allowed for normal automobile washing or normal lawn watering at residences.
+(b) The User Fee initially adopted herein has been adjusted to reflect the assumption that the average Contributor discharges as Wastewater 85% of Potable Water consumed during the Applicable Meter Reading Period.
+If a Contributor can demonstrate to the satisfaction of the Finance Director that a lower percentage of Potable Water is discharged to the Sewerage System, the Regulations shall empower the Finance Director to reduce the Wastewater Discharge in computing the User Fee by an appropriate amount.
+The Finance Director shall maintain a current list of all reductions granted and the reasons supporting such reduction.
+No reduction will be allowed for lawn watering at residences.

 (c) For collection of the User Fee, the Water Company shall supply to the Billing and Collecting Agent (which Agent may be the Water Company) the Water Company Meter Readings for the Applicable Meter Reading Period by no later than June 1st of each year.
 These Water Company Meter Readings shall be used to determine the average consumption of Metered Contributors, which shall be effective July 1st of each year.

-(d) The Billing and Collecting Agent shall promptly compute each Contributors proposed User Fee on the basis of the current calendar years Rate for use by the Parish in determining the need to adjust the Rate as necessary to produce sufficient net sewerage revenues under the capital improvement and operation and maintenance budgets of the Sewerage System.
+(d) The Billing and Collecting Agent shall promptly compute each Contributor’s proposed User Fee on the basis of the current calendar year’s Rate for use by the Parish in determining the need to adjust the Rate as necessary to produce sufficient net sewerage revenues under the capital improvement and operation and maintenance budgets of the Sewerage System.
 The Sewerage System budgets required hereunder shall be adopted by the Parish pursuant to the same rules and procedures applicable to the adoption of the general fund budgets of the City and the Parish under the Plan of Government.
-As promptly as possible, the Parish shall certify to the Agent the Rate to be applicable in computing the User Fee for the next following calendar year, and when the User Fee is thereby computed, the Agent shall thereupon promptly compute and promulgate to the Parish and all interested citizens the User Fee to be applicable in the next following calendar year.
-Such promulgation shall occur no later than August 1st of each year.
-The Agent and the Parish shall cooperate in providing such showings and computations as will facilitate the Rate adjustment and annual budgeting process toward the end that the User Fee shall be maintained at the lowest levels possible consistent with good budgetary practice.
+As promptly as possible, the Parish shall certify the User Fee for the next following calendar year.
+Such promulgation shall occur no later than October 1st of each year.
+The Parish shall provide such showings and computations as will facilitate the Rate adjustment and annual budgeting process toward the end that the User Fee shall be maintained at the lowest levels possible consistent with good budgetary practice.

 (e) The Parish will stipulate the form of the Monthly User Fee Bill.

-(f) The Parish shall establish and maintain jointly with the Agent a Service Fee Business Office for the public convenience for the purpose of providing services to citizens and customers of the Sewerage System.
-Such office shall constitute a multiple services office to receive payment of Bills, correct and adjust Bills, answer questions, receive and act on complaints, and, under the Director, be responsible for:
+(f) The Parish shall establish and maintain jointly with the Agent a ”Service Fee Business Office” for the public convenience for the purpose of providing services to citizens and customers of the Sewerage System.
+Such office shall constitute a multiple services office to receive payment of Bills, correct and adjust Bills, answer questions, receive and act on complaints, and, under the Finance Director, be responsible for:

 (1) receiving from the Billing and Collecting Agent notices of default in timely payment of the User Fee, and